iamrare/gender_inclusive_language/README.md

-# Gender inclusive language
+# Gender-inclusive language

-This is a list of gender inclusive language that we use with some of our projects.
+This is a list of gender-inclusive language that we use with some of our projects.

 This list is organic, adaptable to local context, social context, priorities, cultural sensitivities, etc.